phannam97/traffic-light-detection/README.md

 # traffic-light-detection
-A state of the art real-time object detection system for Python (Intellij).
+The art real-time traffic light detection website using Python (Intellij).
 This project has GPU support, with GPU the detection works much faster.
-The primary goal of this project is an easy use of yolo, this package is available on nuget and you must only install two packages to start detection.
-In the background we are use the Windows Yolo version of [AlexeyAB/darknet](https://github.com/AlexeyAB/darknet).
-Send an image path or the byte array to [yolo](https://github.com/pjreddie/darknet) and receive the position of the detected objects.
-Our project is meant to return the object-type and -position as processable data.
-This library supports [YoloV3 and YoloV4 Pre-Trained Datasets](#pre-trained-dataset)
+The primary goal of this project is articulate the achieve of train yolo and using algorithms to detect traffic light
 ## Performance
 It is important to use GPU mode for fast object detection.
 It is also important not to instantiate the wrapper over and over again.
 A further optimization is to transfer the images as byte stream instead of passing a file path.
 GPU detection is usually 10 times faster!
 It is important to use the mentioned version `10.2`